Kognic Accelerates Growth In Asia With New Office In Shanghai, China

 Offers annotation platform for sensor-fusion data to expanded international market

-Kognic's geographic expansion in Asia will build upon our foundation in Europe to make our annotation platform available to major automotive brands that have already established a presence there.”
+Kognic's geographic expansion in Asia builds upon our foundation in Europe to make our annotation platform available to major automotive brands that have already established a presence there.”

 Kognic provides the industry's most productive annotation platform for sensor-fusion data in performance-critical, AI applications such as autonomous driving and robotics.
 The Kognic Platform has become a core toolset in the fields of Advanced Driving Assistance Systems (ADAS) and Autonomous Driving (AD), and is currently being used by technology leaders such as Qualcomm, Bosch, Continental and Zenseact, which provide ADAS/AD systems that power vehicles for global OEMs such as BMW and Volvo Cars.